-12. Record-keeping
+14. Record-keeping

+All concerns, discussions and decisions made, and the reasons for those decisions, should be recorded in writing.
+Information should be kept confidential, stored securely and only available to those who have a right or professional need to see it.
+It is good practice to keep concerns and referrals in a separate child protection file for each child.

+Records should include:

+- · A clear and comprehensive summary of the concern; - Details of how the concern was followed up and resolved, and - A note of any action taken, decisions reached and the outcome

-All safeguarding concerns, discussions, decisions made and the reasons for those decisions, must be recorded.
-If you are in any doubt about whether to record something, discuss it with the DSL.
-Non-confidential records will be easily accessible and available.
-Confidential information and records will be held securely and only available to those who have a right or professional need to see them.
-When a child for whom there is a child protection record leaves one of our schools, the DSL will inform the relevant social worker and send the child protection records to the receiving institution immediately.
-These will be transferred separately from the main pupil file, by secure transit and confirmation of receipt will be obtained and retained.
-Receiving schools should ensure key staff such as DSLs and SENCos are aware as required.
-In addition to the child protection file, the DSL should also consider if it would be appropriate to share any information with the new school or college in advance of a child leaving.
-For example, information that would allow the new school or college to continue supporting victims of abuse and have that support in place for when the child arrives.
+If in any doubt about recording requirements, staff should discuss it with the DSL and / or the Trust Safeguarding Lead.

+Where children leave the school (including in year transfers) the designated safeguarding lead should ensure their child protection file is transferred to the new school or college as soon as possible, and within five days for an in-year transfer or within the first five days of the start of a new term.
+This should be transferred separately from the main pupil file, ensuring secure transit, and confirmation of receipt should be obtained.
+Receiving schools and colleges should ensure key staff such as designated safeguarding leads and SENCOs or the named person with oversight for SEN in colleges, are aware as required.
+Lack of information about their circumstances can impact on the child's safety, welfare and educational outcomes.
+In addition to the child protection file, the designated safeguarding lead should also consider if it would be appropriate to share any additional information with the new school or college in advance of a child leaving to help them put in place the right support to safeguard this child and to help the child thrive in the school or college.
+For example, information that would allow the new school or college to continue supporting children who have had a social worker and been victims of abuse and have that support in place for when the child arrives.

 If the name of the receiving institution is not known, the DSL will notify the child's social worker as a matter of urgency as soon as the child leaves or appears to be missing.
 In these circumstances, the child protection records will remain at the school until the child is known to have registered elsewhere.
+In addition, the school will follow the local authority's procedure for Children Missing from Education (CME).